jedisct1/libsodium/README.markdown

 to make sure that it can't get swapped to disk, possibly using `mlock(2)`.

-In order to compare memory zones in constant time, Sodium proides:
+In order to compare memory zones in constant time, Sodium provides:

     int      sodium_memcmp(const void * const b1_, const void * const b2_,
                            size_t size);

+And a convenience function for converting a binary buffer to a hexadecimal string:

+    char *   sodium_bin2hex(char * const hex, const size_t hexlen,
+                            const unsigned char *bin, const size_t binlen);

 ## New operations